Mangdries/resolve_convert/README.md

 You probably shouldn't.
 There's most likely some project out there that does a similar purpose way better.

 **Disclaimer**
-SOME LLM code was used in the making of this project, however most of the code in hand written has been human reviewed to ensure it's accurate.
+SOME LLM code was used in the making of this project, however most of the code was hand written.
+The LLM code has been human reviewed to ensure it's accurate.

 Enjoy :D